A Mathematical Lens for Teaching Data Science: Data science curricular foundations

 One of the hardest parts of communicating a data science project is knowing how much information (e.g., code) to provide and how much to leave out.
 Creating {\bf {\em well-structured technical writing without jargon}} takes not only practice but also thoughtful consideration of getting ideas across.
 Mathematics is not done in a vacuum, and neither is data science.
 Mathematicians need to successfully communicate results, and the impact of those results, to broad, diverse audiences.
 In academia this is how we get funding, publish papers, and get invited to give talks.
-In industry and government it is how we problem-solve and discuss the impact of a proposed methodology.
+In industry and government it is how we come together to find a solution to a problem and to disseminate the impact of our proposed solution.

-The literature is full of calls to engage students with writing in order to deepen their understanding of mathematical topics. \citet{woodard2020} write about how not only does writing help students but that the writing assignments provide a ``unique approach toward assessing the students' understanding of statistical concepts.'' \citet{quealy2014} describes how ``writing can be a vital instrument in the learning process" of mathematical ideas.
+The literature is full of calls to engage students with writing in order to deepen their understanding of mathematical topics. \citet{woodard2020} write about how not only does writing help students but that the writing assignments provide a ``unique approach toward assessing the students' understanding of statistical concepts.'' \citet{quealy2014} describes how ``writing can be a vital instrument in the learning process" of mathematical ideas. \citet{drucker2018} focus on the writer understanding the needs, goals, and knowledge of the intended audience.

 While recognizing the challenges that writing assignments pose (e.g., challenges in scaling to large classes, potential for cheating with ChatGPT, difficulty with consistent grading, etc.), figuring out ways to encourage writing in the classroom communicates the value of writing to our students.
-We do them a disservice if they graduate having never written about mathematics, statistics, or data science.
+We do them a disservice if they graduate having never written a paper or report in mathematics, statistics, or data science.
 Learning how to communicate about technical ideas transcends the specific disciplinary content and encourages students to think beyond themselves to diverse audiences: the public, policy-makers, scientists, and fellow mathematicians / statisticians / data scientists.